Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 # 📈 Easy Data Processing Scaling

 The easiest way to scale is to create a free account on [lightning.ai](https://lightning.ai/) platform.
-Usings the platform, the `optimize` and `map` can start multiple machines to make data processing drastically faster as follows:
+Using the platform, the `optimize` and `map` can start multiple machines to make data processing drastically faster.

 ```python
 from lightning.data import optimize, Machine